Summer Field Ecology Internships

 This is an excellent opportunity for an undergraduate or graduate student with an ecology, botany, wildlife or natural resources-related major to connect their academic studies with professional field and habitat restoration work.

 These internships offer a blend of indoor and outdoor, hands-on and project-oriented work.
-The Field Ecology intern will work with the FMR Land Conservation team, including the Restoration Project Manager, Ecologists and Pollinator Biologist as they conduct day-to-day natural resources management tasks.
+The Field Ecology interns will work with the FMR Land Conservation team, including the Restoration Project Manager, Ecologists and Pollinator Biologist, as they conduct day-to-day natural resources management tasks.
 They will gain hands-on experience in ecological survey methods, data management, research and ecological restoration methods of prairie and forest habitats.

 Roles and responsibilities